AmericanRework/Pico-2x-BLDC/README.md

 **Tested**

 Tested using velocity control and torque control up to 10A/21v.
-Running in a Husqvarna 450x Automower as I write this.
+You'll want heatsinks and low rdson mosfets to get to 10A.
+Two boards are running in a Husqvarna 450x Automower as I write this.
 Maybe 10 hours of operation so far.
 Will update if/when anything fails.

 2 amps, 3 motors.
 One board has both drive motors, one has the cut motor.
 ![plot](./Installed450x.jpg)